-Professor White is appointed as a member who has broad experience in community issues affecting the courts.
+Ms Martin is appointed as a member who has broad experience in community issues affecting the courts.

 Peter is a retired Magistrate.
 He was admitted as a legal practitioner in 1969 and appointed a Magistrate in September 1986.
 He also sat as a Magistrate in the Northern Territory for 6 months in 2005.
 He retired in December 2012.